Savemech/load-bench/README.md

 # load-bench
 This Dockerfile provide image, that contains following tools
+## With those tools you able to generate loads such as
+- packets
+- (http|https) CRUD, and somethiung specific
+- QUIC
+- websockets
+  - actually client and server too

+---
 ## http load generators
 - build
 - oha